 18. Use Facebook

 Facebook can spice up your networking game and help you do some warm pitching.
 Plus, the platform has a variety of pages and groups dedicated to helping you find writing jobs no matter what your aim is.

-Spend some time tweaking your profile to make it clear you’re a freelance writer.
+Spend some time tweaking your profile to make it clear you’re an online freelance writer.
 Then, use the search bar at the top of the site to find fresh opportunities for new freelance writers.
 If you find a business in your niche, like their Facebook page and engage with their posts as part of your warm pitching strategy.